openethereum/js-libs/packages/light.js/docs/guides/tutorial6-integrate-with-react.md

 })(MyComponent);
 ```

-You can of course let your component subscribe to multiple RpcObservablse:
+You can of course let your component subscribe to multiple RpcObservables:

 ```javascript
 import React from 'react';